-Once you start earning money, you'll need to choose a bank, credit union, or other financial institution.
+Activity 1: Once you start earning money, you'll need to choose a bank, credit union, or other financial institution.
 To read more about banking, take a look at the site Teens Guide to Money to learn about different types of financial institutions and accounts.
 Create a web identifying the different types of financial institutions and their characteristics.
-You can use an online tool like bubbl.us or the What I Learned in My Research template (in Templates below).
-(1-2 hours)
+You can use the What I Learned in My Research graphic organizer.

-Checking accounts are one tool to help you manage your money.
+- Checking accounts are one tool to help you manage your money.
 They are used for everyday expenses and function much like cash.
 Read more about checks and the checking systems in World Book Student.
 Record your information on the What I Learned in My Research graphic organizer.

-Watch the video “Economics at Work/Why Save?” found in the INFOhio Digital Video Collection.
-This short video explores saving, spending, and buying on credit.
-(20-30 minutes)
+Activity 2: Watch the video "Start a Savings Account” found in the INFOhio Digital Video Collection.
+This short video explores the importance of establishing a savings account.

-Saving money is an important step for financial well-being.
+- Saving money is an important step for financial well-being.
 Use ISearch to locate and read the article, “Earn More on Your Savings.”
-Create a list of 10-15 facts that you learned while reading the article.
-(30-45 minutes)
+Use the Organize to Take Notes graphic organizer to take notes as you read.

 Activity 3: At some point in your life you will need to borrow money, either short or long term.
 Long-term credit can be used to buy a car, purchase a house, or pay for further education.
 You can use a credit card for a short-term loan.
 Both types of credit incur interest which varies from one institution to another.
 Read the short article: “Credit Basics for Young Adults”.
 Make a list of 5 ways to use credit responsibly.